“I forgot to add salt to my bread dough, can I save it?”

 Keep reading, we have some tips and tricks for you!

-Forgot To Add Salt To Bread Dough?
+Forgot to Add Salt to Bread Dough?

-Indeed, this problem is more common than you imagine, so don’t feel alone on this train and welcome to the club of the forgetful.
+Indeed, this problem is more common than you imagine, so don’t feel alone on this train, and welcome to the club of the forgetful.
 In like manner, bakers and kitchen lovers in general commonly forget to add ingredients.

-Certainly, achieving a perfect dough is an illusion that any cook wants.
+Certainly, achieving perfect dough is an illusion that any cook wants.
 We all want our dough to grow and have many bubbles inside.
 As well as the adorable yeast smell characteristic of good bread.

 Salt naturally absorbs moisture and tightens gluten.
 But if you’re not sure about this, you can taste some of the dough to check if it has salt.
 And knowing that flour is an ingredient that should not be consumed raw, you don’t need to fear, because a little piece will not have any unhealthy effect on your digestion.